shreyan011/Zoho-/zoho-iot-sdk-c_so/zoho-iot-sdk-c/README.md

 Include -DZ_USE_CLIENT_CERTS feature to use the client certificate for connecting the device to the HUB.
 - -DCRT_PARSE_MODE=REFERENCE
 The available Certificate parse mode are EMBED and REFERENCE.
-This can be used in the application program and is not required for building the library.# Zoho-
+This can be used in the application program and is not required for building the library.
-# Zoho-